Succession Plan: A Comprehensive Planning Framework

-Succession planning is a systematic process designed to identify and assemble a pool of employees who are capable of filling positions that are critical to the effective functioning of a business and enable the delivery of strategic priorities.
-Whether you’re developing a succession plan as part of your exit strategy or handing control to a family member, setting a comprehensive framework will mitigate changeover risks and steady the future course of your business.
+Succession planning is a systematic process designed to identify and assemble a pool of employees capable of filling positions critical to the effective functioning of a business and enabling the delivery of strategic priorities.
+Effective succession planning involves proactively identifying and developing high-potential employees to ensure smooth business operations during transitions, ultimately focusing on minimising disruption and maintaining leadership continuity.
+Whether creating a succession plan as part of your exit strategy or handing control to a family member, setting a comprehensive framework will mitigate changeover risks and steady the future course of your business.

 Building a strong foundation